hjhbutlin/rigid-body-engine/README.md

 <h2>Next Steps</h2>

-- To fix this problem, either by handling collisions as involving _n_ bodies rather than limiting the logic to just 2, e.g. solve a system of linear simulataneous equartions then use Gauss-Seidel relaxation (or something)
+- To fix this problem, either by handling collisions as involving _n_ bodies rather than limiting the logic to just 2, e.g. solve a system of linear simulataneous equartions then use Gauss-Seidel iteration (or something)

 - Physics logic for e.g. squares colliding.
 This makes collisions detection more complex, as well as the need to find where the collision happens, and to calculate torques etc..